 - They are not eco-friendly.
 Chemicals poured down your drain will eventually find their way to the sewer or groundwater.
 This could affect the water supply as well as endanger plants and animals that they come in contact with.

 - They can damage your pipes.
 A lot of chemical drain cleaners can cause damage to your pipes in the long run because of their oxidizing and corrosive properties.
-Moreover, the heat from these chemicals can warp and melt the pipes which can lead to more serious plumbing problems.
+Moreover, the heat from these chemicals can warp and melt the pipes which can lead to more serious drain cleaning problems.

 Opt for Natural Alternatives